The Gospel - your invitation to the Kingdom of God

 When Jesus appeared in Galilee and preached the gospel with earnestness, he expected an answer.
 He also expects an answer from us today.
 But Jesus' invitation to enter the kingdom was not held in a vacuum.
 Jesus' call for the kingdom of God was accompanied by impressive signs and wonders that made a country suffering under Roman rule sit up and take notice.
 That's one reason why Jesus needed to clarify what he meant by the kingdom of God.
 The Jews of Jesus' day were waiting for a leader who would bring their nation back to the glory of the days of David and Solomon.
 But Jesus' message was "doubly revolutionary," writes Oxford scholar NT Wright.
 First, he took the common expectation that a Jewish superstate would throw off the Roman yoke and turned it into something entirely different.
 He turned the popular hope for political liberation into a message of spiritual salvation: the gospel!

-"The kingdom of God is at hand, he seemed to say, but it is not as you imagined."
+“The kingdom of God has come near,” he seemed to say, “but it is not as you imagined it.”
 Jesus shocked people with the consequences of his good news.
-“But many who are first will be last, and the last will be first” (Matthew 19,30).
+“But many who are first will be last, and the last will be first.”
+(Mt 19,30).

-"There will be weeping and gnashing of teeth," he said to his fellow Jews, "when you see Abraham, Isaac, Jacob, and all the prophets in the kingdom of God, but you are cast out" (Luke 13,28).
+“There will be weeping and gnashing of teeth,” he said to his Jewish countrymen, “when you see Abraham, Isaac, Jacob, and all the Prophets in the kingdom of God, but yourselves thrown out.”
+(Lk 13,28).

-The great supper was for everyone (Luke 14,16-24).
-The Gentiles were also invited into the kingdom of God.
-And a second was no less revolutionary.
+The great supper was for everyone.
+(Lk 14,16-24)Even the pagans were invited into the Kingdom of God.
+And a second [instruction] was no less revolutionary.

 • The gospel of Jesus also meant that nothing could stop the victory of the kingdom that Jesus had brought, even if it looked the opposite.
 This empire would face bitter, merciless resistance, but ultimately it would triumph in supernatural power and glory.

-Christ said to his disciples: “When the Son of man comes in his glory, and all the angels with him, then he will sit on his glorious throne, and all the nations will be gathered before him.
-And he will separate them one from another as a shepherd separates the sheep from the goats” (Matthew 25,31-32).
+Christ said to his disciples: “When the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne, and all the nations will be gathered before him.
+And he will separate them one from another as a shepherd separates the sheep from the goats.”
+(Mt 25,31-32).

 But the kingdom was "not yet" in the sense that its full fulfillment was yet to come.
 To understand the Gospel means to grasp this twofold aspect: on the one hand the promised presence of the King who already lives among his people and on the other hand his dramatic second coming.